MCP server

 |---|---|

-login | Link this install to an Extentos account via device-code flow (only needed after the 1000-event meter exhausts). |
+login | Link this install to an Extentos account via device-code flow (proactive — useful before the first simulator session, or after logout to re-link). |

 logout | Clear ~/.extentos/auth.json.
-Install returns to the anonymous tier. |
+Install returns to the anonymous tier; the next simulator session call will re-trigger the device-code flow. |

-whoami | Print installId, accountId (if linked), tier, meter remaining, auth expiry. |
+whoami | Print installId, accountId (if linked), tier, auth expiry. |

 accept-privacy | Record privacy consent (enables telemetry upload). |